Skip to main content

 Generate DocumentUpdate inputs (engine)

-Customize the Rule(s) used by the various monitoring components (e.g. QueryMonitor) to generate DocumentUpdate events for input into the Document Service.
+Customize the rule(s) used by various monitoring components (e.g., QueryMonitor) to generate DocumentUpdate events as input for the Document Service.

-The following is an example based around Siebel Service Requests.
-The SQL used by the QueryMonitor:
+The following example is based on Siebel Service Requests.
+It shows the SQL used by the QueryMonitor:

 select LAST_UPD, ROW_ID, CREATED, CREATED_BY, LAST_UPD_BY, SR_NUM, SR_PRIO_CD, SR_SEV_CD, SR_STAT_ID, SR_TITLE